-A comprehensive guide to completing the online visa application is available on the student visa webpages which contains links to check if the visa centre is open in your country.
-It also contains instructions about how to arrange to collect your biometric residence permit (BRP) at your college during the enrolment process.
+A comprehensive guide to completing the online visa application is available on the student visa webpages which contains links to check if the visa centre is open in your country or local area.

-Please note that you must obtain your Tier 4 visa before coming to the UK.
+Please note that you must attend your biometrics appointment and obtain your Student visa before coming to the UK.
 You cannot arrive as a visitor and switch status once you arrive here.
-If your visa application is very delayed, or the visa centre is not open, you must contact the Student Immigration team for advice.
+We cannot enrol you on a visitor visa so you would not be able to start your course.

 For EU/EEA/Swiss nationals